Payero/ccdp-engine/Documentation/WORKFLOW.md

 In order to give reference and have a concrete example to refer back to, I'm going to give the following information:

 - When developing the Engine, the types of resources (VMs) that I used for testing were Docker and AWS EC2.
-For the majority of this section, I will refere to them as the resources, but the same concepts can be derived for whatever resoruce you are implementing CCDP Engine support.
+For the majority of this section, I will refere to them as the resources, but the same concepts can be derived for whatever resource you are implementing CCDP Engine support.

 For reference, I used the following services to implement interfaces: